tawesoft/gocomply/README.md

 obtaining a single license file from a git repo is something that must be hard-coded for each provider.
 The provider you use might be missing from this hard-coded list - if so, open an issue.

+The `gocomply` program also operates in a different mode where it accepts a list of modules to check as command-line arguments.
+Subtly, it is assumed that this is a complete list of modules and dependencies - the dependencies of modules provided on the command-line are NOT checked.
+This mode is intended for users who parse the output of `go list -m all` themselves.

+## Troubleshooting

+### `panic: error: go list error: exit status 1`

+The current directory is not a Go module.

 ## Feedback